You turn these people on and you listen to the world that they project.

 You know, the big donors haven't been behind Trump up till now.

-Now he's recruiting them, but Hillary's gonna need these people to pay the bill to run all those ads to talk about how Donald Trump's gonna destroy America.
+But Hillary's going to need these people to pay the bill to run all those ads to talk about how Donald Trump's going to destroy America.

-That's where the billions of dollars are gonna go into these terrible ads.
+That's where the billions of dollars are going to go into these terrible ads.

 Who's paying for those ads?